samslow/samslow/README.md

 ## I'm Service Driven Develop Samslow 🚙

-### I prefer this kind of company. 👀

-* Company should use React or React-Native as parts of Frontend stack

-* Prefer an environment where you can take the initiative

-* Where to consider UX as important as UI.

-* Prefer companies with B2C Service as a main

 ### you can see more about me [HERE](https://samslow.github.io/about)

-* Sorry, above page serve only korean. but i provide eng ver ASAP.

 #### The goal of my whole life is to create five services that will change people's lifestyles.
 In addition, it will earn at least $1,000 💵!